imyash01/Systems/Key-Value-Server/readme.txt

 The data structure we used to store all the values was a BST (it was easier to store in alphabetical order).

 Some of the edge cases we tested:
-    - If user tries to GET an unknwon key, we return an key-not-found error
+    - If user tries to GET an unset key, we return an key-not-found error
-    - If user tries to DEL an unknown key, we also return a key-not-found error
+    - If user tries to DEL an unset key, we also return a key-not-found error
     - Error messages (e.x BAD, LEN), server closes when any errors are reached in error cases
-    - If first byte in a message is X, report error immediately
+    - If first command in a message is not GET,SET or DEL, we report error immediately and close connection
+    - Checked with multiple connection to see if we are getting any non deterministic behavior due to multiple threads

+To determine whether out program worked correctly we tested all these scnearios and we also used valgrind,AddressSanitizer to check for any memory leaks and errors (e.g. any infinite loops, segmentation faults, undefined behaviour etc).